tangotargeting/tango-android/README.md

 Hit the **Update** button.

-### 4. Our SDK relies on the following permissions.
+### 4. Permissions

-You do not need to add these permissions to you Android Manifest
+Tango SDK relies on the following permissions:

 ```xml
 <uses-permission android:name="com.android.browser.permission.READ_HISTORY_BOOKMARKS"/>
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>
 <uses-permission android:name="android.permission.INTERNET"/>
 <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED"/>
 ```

-However if your ``` targetSdkVersion>22 ``` you will need to request runtime permissions for Location permission when you think is most suitable for the user.
+You do not need to add these permissions to you Android Manifest.
+However, if your ` targetSdkVersion` is higher than **22** you will need to request the `android.permission.ACCESS_FINE_LOCATION` permission at runtime whenever you think is most suitable for the user.
+[Here][4] is how to request a persmission at runtime.

 ### You are ready to go with the basics!